minhhyiii-dot/sql-analyst-bootcamp/README.md

 The dataset is not real-world data: [ecommerce_db.sql](https://github.com/user-attachments/files/26117482/ecommerce_db.sql).

-It is generated using a Python script to simulate an e-commerce system.
+It is generated using a Python script to simulate an e-commerce system: [generate_data.py](https://github.com/user-attachments/files/26490949/generate_data.py)

 Even though the data is random, I intentionally designed it to include real-world scenarios such as: